bfrosik/data-quality/doc/source/config.rst

 required for hdf type file. json file name including path that maps hdf tags to data types ('data', 'data_dark','data_white') that will be verified.

 - 'report_type':
 optional, defines report specifics.
-Currently the software supports 'REPORT_NONE', 'REPORT_FULL', and 'REPORT_ERRORS' types.
-If not specified it defaults to 'REPORT_FULL' type.
-If the type is 'REPORT_NONE', no report file will be created;
-if the type is 'REPORT_ERRORS', only the bad frames will be reported; and for the 'REPORT_FULL' report type all frames and check results are reported.
+Currently the software supports 'none', 'full', and 'errors' types.
+If not specified it defaults to 'full' type.
+If the type is 'none', no report file will be created; if the type is 'errors', only the bad frames will be reported; and for the 'full' report type all frames and check results are reported.

 - 'feedback_type':
 optional, defines a real time feedback when validating data.
-For data verifier it should not be set, or set to "FEEDBACK_NONE'
+For data verifier it should not be set, or set to "none'

 -------
 monitor